Staff & Board

 Her work with Vision Quest was her inspiration to return to the UK do similar work in Scotland.
 In 2005 she met up with Claudia Goncalves, who has been a catalyst in helping manifest that dream here – to create Youth Vision – supporting young people through the transitional process from childhood to adulthood.

-In January 2018, Sara was made a Member of the British Empire for her work with the charity.
+In January 2018, Sara was appointed a Member of the British Empire for her work with the charity.

 You can email Sara directly at sara@youthvision.uk